-Over100 friends and friends of friends come for the day to fill the valley with laughter, plant and eat and drink.
-In a good year we harvest close to a ton of rice.
-We have a lot of mouths to feed, aside from our family.
+Over100 friends and friends of friends came for the day to fill the valley with laughter, plant and eat and drink.
+In a good year we harvested close to a ton of rice.
+We had a lot of mouths to feed, aside from our family.